NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/diffuse.md

 See the related command `diffuse4` which does the same exact thing with the 4 cardinal direction neighbors.

-In the example below, `diffuse` is used to model air pollution from factories.
-Each tick, each factory has a 20% chance of releasing some pollutant into the air. `diffuse` is then used to model how that pollutant would spread through the air, creating zones and hotspots of pollution.
+In the example below, `diffuse` is used to model air pollution from a factory.
+Each tick, the factory releases some pollutant into the air. `diffuse` is then used to model how that pollutant would spread through the air, creating zones and hotspots of pollution.